NYU-DiffusionMRI/DESIGNER-v2/docs/docs/TMI/usage.md

 - Path to noise map for SMI parameter estimation.
 Not required but recommended.
 - We recommend computing sigma prior to running `tmi` using `designer`.

+### `-lmax <lmax (0,2,4,6)>`
+- Value of L-max to use for SMI parameter estimation.
+- Reasonable values of L-max will be computed automatically if this option is not used.
+- L-max should be 0, 2, 4, or 6.

 ### `-bshape <beta1,beta2,...>`
 - Specify the b-shape used in the acquisition (comma separated list the same length as number of inputs).

 ### `-echo_time <TE1,TE2,...>`
 - Specify the echo time used in the acquisition (comma separated list the same length as number of inputs).

+### `-maxb <b-value>`
+- Specify the maxmimum b-value to use during DKI estimation.
+- Units should be in ms/µm^2.
+- default maximum b-value for DKI estimation is 3.0 ms/µm^2

 ## Other options for TMI